Async Components

 }

-As we’ll see later, this ratcheting effect becomes useful for rendering fallback states for async components.
+As we’ll see later, this “ratcheting” effect becomes useful for rendering loading indicators or placeholders for more responsive UIs.

 Async Generator Components